Hamzali/emojix/doc/DEVLOG.md

 - turn end/start

 Maybe I can follow the latest users just sending down data at timeout message in the channel but still not convinced it is a good idea.

+repository(params -> invokes external data calls -> domain models)
+services(params -> interacts with external dependecies -> apply side effects) usecase(params -> calls repos, services -> domain models) definition of business logics controller(HTTP in -> call usecases -> HTML out): takes in external interaction (ex http call) and calls usecase layer by getting appropraite params and shapes the result for the medium (ex html templates)

+# Sun Dec  7 01:57:52 +03 2025

+I have updated the structure in order to be able to add tests to usecase layer.
+Because I have been getting weird bugs for each change I made due to lack of automated correctness control points which are called tests.
+Updated structure about the same as described in the last devlog with minimal changes but it is ready to be tested without the need of initializing everything.

+Also I have resolved bugs about user initializations and improved how I handle it by using redirects which is enabled by the new structure.
+However, it needs more care and thinking because in current way it can be exploited by bad actors.

+Next time I work on emojix I am planning to work on the other realtime features and also add tests as much as possible at usecase layer.
+I think it is quite early to test end to end but I can at least test the http/html layers end to end but still I won't add any tests related to controller/server layer.